StorXNetwork/storx-contracts/StakingReadme.md

 ## About Contract

-The source code of the deplotyed contract an be found at [Staking](./flats/Staking.flat.sol) and [ReputationFeed](./flats/ReputationFeed.flat.sol).
+The source code of the deployed contract an be found at [Staking](./flats/Staking.flat.sol) and [ReputationFeed](./flats/ReputationFeed.flat.sol).

 The crux of the contract is the rewards calculation formula function shown below